sergiordob/Golang-API-BrStates/README.md

 ## Endpoints

-1.`GET /api`: Returns all states in JSON format.
+1. `GET /api`: Returns all states in JSON format.

-2.`GET /api/{id}`: Returns a specific state by ID in JSON format.
+2. `GET /api/{id}`: Returns a specific state by ID in JSON format.

-3.`GET /api/total`: Returns all states in JSON format.
+3 .`GET /api/total`: Returns all states in JSON format.

 ## Project Structure